mojs/mojs.github.io/docs/tutorials/usage-with-react.md

 ## Install packages

-Start with installing React, ReactDOM and @mojs/core from your package manager of choice.
+Start by installing React, ReactDOM and @mojs/core from your favorite package manager.
 Here we use npm:

 ```bash
 npm i react react-dom @mojs/core